salmon302/Greact-Bones/README.md

 - **API Documentation**: Swagger/OpenAPI integration
 - **Docker**: Multi-stage builds for production deployment

-## 🤝 **Contributing**

-We welcome contributions!
-Please see our [Contributing Guide](docs/CONTRIBUTING.md) for details on:
-- Code of conduct
-- Development workflow
-- Pull request process
-- Coding standards

 ## 📄 **License**

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## ⭐ **Show Your Support**

-If this project helped you, please consider giving it a star!
-It helps others discover the project and motivates continued development.

----

-**Happy coding!** 🚀 Built with ❤️ for the developer community.